Peneyra/DND/README.md

 Open and use the contents of https://raw.githubusercontent.com/Peneyra/DND/refs/heads/main/dungeonmaster.dnd as if it were an html file to create the world.
 Open and use the contents of https://raw.githubusercontent.com/Peneyra/DND/refs/heads/main/scenario00.dnd as if it were an html file to generate the initial scenario.

-start the game with no further prompting
+start the game with no further prompting and no further description of the game's framework.